About Us Contact Shop

 11. Dublin Coddle

-A tasty-looking and traditional potato and sausage stew, it honestly doesn’t get more authentically Irish than this.
+A tasty-looking and traditional potato and sausage stew, it honestly doesn’t get more authentically Irish than that.

 • It includes bacon which makes it an automatic winner in my book.